OpenModelica/ImmutableList.jl/README.md

 # ImmutableList.jl
-An implementation of immutable an immutable list for Julia
+An implementation of an immutable list for Julia

 WIP!